michaelbourne/Custom-Icons-for-Elementor/README.txt

 = HELP!
 It doesnt work?! =

 There is a small, small chance this plugin may not work on your web host.
-This is caused by two things generally: a mod_security rule flagging the ZIP upload, or the lack of PHP libraries needed to unzip files.
+This is caused by two things generally: a mod_security rule flagging the ZIP upload, or the lack of PHP libraries needed to unzip files (ZipArchive).
 Here's the good news: your host can fix both of these easily.
 If they refuse, consider moving to a more modern host.

 == Plugin Removal ==

-Removing this plugin will render your custom icons to be broken.
-Take care to remove them from your elements prior to plugin removal.
+Removing this plugin will render your custom icons to be deleted.
+Take care to un-select them from your icon elements prior to plugin removal.

 == Screenshots ==